telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

         [ "ref", [ "or", "area", "null" ]]
     ]);

-This says that the argument can either be an area (a cell or a range), or `null` (that is, missing).
+The code requires that the argument can either be an area (a cell or a range) or `null` (that is, missing).
 By using the `"or"` combiner, you make it accept either of these.
-If the argument is missing, your function will get `null`.
-In such a case it should return the row of the current formula, which you get by `this.formula.row` (details in the **Context Object** section).
+If the argument is missing, your function gets `null`.
+In such cases, it has to return the row of the current formula that you get by `this.formula.row`.
+For more details, refer to the [section on context objects](#context-objects).

 In most cases, “optional” means that the argument takes some default value if one is not provided.
-For example, the `LOG` function computes the logarithm of the argument to a base, but if the base is not specified it defaults to 10.
-Here is the implementation:
+For example, the `LOG` function computes the logarithm of the argument to a base, but if the base is not specified, it defaults to 10.

+The following example demonstrates this implementation.

     defineFunction("log", function(num, base){
         return Math.log(num) / Math.log(base);